U.S. charges ex-SEC staffer for false stock holding statements

 In recent years, the SEC Office of Inspector General (OIG) has investigated several employees for conducting securities transactions that violate the commission’s rules, according a December report.

-John Nester, an SEC spokesman, in a statement called the case “disappointing.”
-A lawyer for Cantiello did not respond to a request for comment.
+Neither the SEC nor a lawyer for Cantiello immediately responded to requests for comment.

 Cantiello, a resident of New Rochelle, New York, had been a SEC compliance examiner from 1991 to 1999, and then again from 2004 until her resignation in November 2014, the complaint said.